📣

 Project roles

-At the project level, TiDB Cloud defines three roles, in which Project Owner can invite members and grant project roles to members.
+At the project level, TiDB Cloud defines four roles, in which Project Owner can invite members and grant project roles to members.

 PermissionProject OwnerProject Data Access Read-WriteProject Data Access Read-OnlyProject Viewer